nonlocal-lia/sentiment-analysis-project/README.md

 ### Modeling
-The sentiment column was used as the target and the column marking which particular product was discussed was ignored since there is likely insufficient data to make good predictions for this columnd and using this in prediction of the sentiment would be infeasible in a real world application of the model.
+The sentiment column was used as the target and the column marking which particular product was discussed was ignored since there is likely insufficient data to make good predictions for this column and using this in prediction of the sentiment would be infeasible in a real world application of the model.
 If you are going to have humans identify what product is discussed you might as well pay them to tell you the sentiment about it too, so this column could only reasonably be a target column.

 With the relative smallness of the data it is potentially possible for fairly simple models to do about as well as a neural network on this dataset, so sklearn versions of these models were run on a TF-IDF vectorized version of the cleaned data with 1000 feature vectors.